Pranay1997git/Vehicle-Detection/README.md

 After that , Annotated the data using labelimg.

-Then trained the model using Tensorflow 1.x
+Then trained the model using Tensorflow 1.x ,model - ssd_mobilenet_v1_coco